lake-wg/edhoc/draft-ietf-lake-edhoc.md

 For many constrained IoT devices it is problematic to support more than one cipher suite.
 Existing devices can be expected to support either ECDSA or EdDSA.
 To enable as much interoperability as we can reasonably achieve, less constrained devices SHOULD implement both cipher suite 0 (AES-CCM-16-64-128, SHA-256, X25519, EdDSA, Ed25519, AES-CCM-16-64-128, SHA-256) and cipher suite 2 (AES-CCM-16-64-128, SHA-256, P-256, ES256, P-256, AES-CCM-16-64-128, SHA-256).
 Constrained endpoints SHOULD implement cipher suite 0 or cipher suite 2.
 Implementations only need to implement the algorithms needed for their supported methods.

-The hash algorithm SHA-1 SHALL NOT be be supported.
-The hash algorithm SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5u and c5u.
+The hash algorithms SHA-1 and SHA-256/64 (256-bit Hash truncated to 64-bits) SHALL NOT be be supported for use in EDHOC except for certificate identification with x5u and c5u.
+Note that secp256k1 is only defined for use with ECDSA and not for ECDH.

 ## Unprotected Data